 - Seek professional help from a caregiver with specialized training.

-At David York Agency, our mission is to provide outstanding care for New York’s aging population.
+At David York Agency, our mission is to provide outstanding care for the aging population of New York.
 We offer various types of in-home health care, including specialized care for dementia and Alzheimer’s patients and those with mild cognitive impairment.

 Our services go beyond nutrition and medication management.
 We strive to be sure your loved ones are getting the social contact they need to help them overcome feelings of isolation and loneliness.

-David York Understands the Consequences of COVID-19 Isolation
+David York Agency Understands the Consequences of COVID-19 Isolation

 If you’d like more information about David York Agency’s qualified, compassionate caregivers, contact us at 718.376.7755.
 A free phone consultation can help you decide what services might be best.
 If you’d like to hear more from us, please like us on Facebook or follow us on Twitter or LinkedIn.